seanhulse/laughing-octo-broccoli/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-Our program will output a list of possible freinds.
+Our program will output a list of possible friends.

-Recommended friends in your area:
+*Recommended friends in your area:*

 ```
 Name:                Bob